Notes on the Geography of Tanzania: Zanzibar

-For evoking the exotic, the name Zanzibar ranks up there with Samarkand and Timbuktu, Kashgar and Mozambique.
+For evoking the exotic, the name Zanzibar ranks right up there with Samarkand and Timbuktu.
 Here we look at Stone Town, the famous bit of the island.
-We ignore most of the Zanzibar municipality, which has an 17 times bigger than Stone Town and a population proportionately greater.
-Even so, we'll find a city that's as European as it is Arab, or Muslim, or African.
+We ignore most of the Zanzibar municipality, which has an area 17 times bigger than Stone Town and a population to match.

 The island sits 20 miles off the coast of Africa, and its harbor, facing the continent, is a busy one, though mostly with small craft.
-Here a rope to a mainland ferry periodically rises, hoisting a dozen boys out of the water.
+Here a rope to a mainland ferry periodically rises with the swells and hoists a dozen boys out of the water.

 No dock is required for this ferry to the mainland.